[originally posted 10/19/07]

 Contorted filbert: I love these trees, I have two, and they are the best thing for the winter landscape.
 They do have water sprouts and the new influx of the Japanese beetle plague have skeletonized the leaves, but no matter what, I would grow them.
 Their green catkins in spring, and their twisted curly twigs make them artistic and attractive.

 Weeping willow: I planted these much to the consternation of my neighbor, but I love their sweeping willow withes 🙂 I know they are weak trees, I know they invade drain systems, but I like them.
 This is a tree I planted only in recent years- the growth was phenomenal.
 Pale yellow fall color.

-The emerald Ash borers did indeed decimate my Green Ash trees.
-They are now slated fr next years firewood pile.
+The Emerald Ash borers did indeed decimate my Green Ash trees.
+They are now slated for next years firewood pile.

 I have planted three Liquidambar styraciflua or Sweet Gum trees for their beautiful autumn color.
 Some people hate their seed balls, and I never knew why until I was cleaning them from my son’s Georgia driveway.
 They are not a problem in my lawn, but a nuisance on a Southern driveway!
 I recently saw an ingenious scoop in a garden store and I think that is the answer for that problem.